nvaccess/nvda/user_docs/en/userGuide.md

 |beep and speak |NVDA will both beep and speak when a progress bar updates.|

 ##### Report background progress bars {#ObjectPresentationReportBackgroundProgressBars}

+This is an option that, when checked, tells NVDA to keep reporting a progress bar, even if it is not physically in the foreground.
+If you minimize or switch away from a window that contains a progress bar, NVDA will keep track of it, allowing you to do other things while NVDA tracks the progress bar.

 | . {.hideHeaderRow} |.|
 |---|---|